-Z{SM} [mm] = Additional distance for system-related measurement error
+$Z{\text{SM}}$ [mm] = Additional distance for system-related measurement error

-Z{REFL} [mm] = Additional distance for retro-reflectors
+$Z{REFL}$ [mm] = Additional distance for retro-reflectors

-- $\$ If the protective field runs up against fixed boundaries, such as walls or machine frames, take a countersinking into the machine contour of at least the size of the necessary additional distance Z{SM} , and Z{REFL} where required, into account.
+- $\$ If the protective field runs up against fixed boundaries, such as walls or machine frames, take a countersinking into the machine contour of at least the size of the necessary additional distance $Z{SM}$ , and $Z{REFL}$ where required, into account.
 With the protective field contour under these conditions, stay about 50 mm away from the machine surface. - If the protective field runs up against hard guards, ensure that the protective field ends under instead of in front of the hard guards.
-The width of the lower post must correspond with the size of the required additional distances. - If all hazards in the fenced off area are covered by the safety sensor and the height of the beam level is 300 mm, you can raise the bottom edge of the hard guards from 200 mm to 350 mm in the protective field range.
+The width of the lower post must correspond with the size of the required additional distances. - If all hazards in the fenced off area are covered by the safety sensor and the height of the scan level is 300 mm, you can raise the bottom edge of the hard guards from 200 mm to 350 mm in the protective field range.
 The protective field reaching to under the hard guards takes over the protective function of preventing an adult from crawling under in this case.

-The beam level of the safety sensor is level with the alphanumerical display.
+The scan level of the safety sensor is level with the alphanumerical display.